Including 13 cheap food shopping ideas

 Cooking from scratch can seem daunting if you’ve never done it before but it really is easy to do and saves you money.
 You don’t need to be a chef to be able to cook up your own sauce or make a really delicious budget-friendly meal for the whole family.

 Start with the basics that you eat.
-So, we when started cooking from scratch our favorite meal was Spaghetti Bolgense but it was all out of a jar.
+So, we when started cooking from scratch our favourite meal was Spaghetti Bolgense but it was all out of a jar.

 We learned to make the sauce ourselves, which is cheaper and healthier and you can make extra for pasta sauces when you are in a rush.